farmera/sare_grant/spectral_indices.md

 is nearly transparent to infrared radiation thus very little NIR is reflected by the outer portion of the sugarcane leaf.
 Mesophyll tissue and cavities within the leaf scatter the radiation either upward (reflection) or downward (transmission).

-To estimate future crop performance using remote sensing data one must ascertain the relationship between sugarcane's specific spectral signature and its yield.

 ![](img/cane_reflect.png)
 ###### Figure 2.
 A typical spectral signature as yielded from a sugarcane field.